torognes/inf9380/cloud/elasticluster_part3.md

 ## Step 1.
 Log into a machine where I have installed ARC client for you.

 You each have a username and home folder there.
-Your username is the one you have been using throughout this day.
+Your username is the one you have been using throughout this day, so exchange studentNN in the line below with your actual username.

 ```
 ssh -i ~/.ssh/inf9380-ssh studentNN@158.39.48.136
 ```

 ## Step 2.
 Set up your authentication for ARC.